wallacebrf/Synology-to-TrueNAS/README.md

 I based my stack off the following: <a href="https://linuxiac.com/how-to-set-up-lemp-stack-with-docker-compose/">how-to-set-up-lemp-stack-with-docker-compose</a>

 Example with: <a href="https://www.hostmycode.in/tutorials/lemp-stack-on-docker">Nginx with port 80 to 443 forwarding and ssl certs</a>.
-NOte that i am not going to use the ngnix in this stack for my SSL certs.
+Note that I am not going to use the ngnix in this stack for my SSL certs.
 I am also running Nginx Reverse Proxy Manager which will be hanlding my SSL.
 The communications between proxy manager and this stack does not leave the TrueNAS server so I am not worried about traffic sniffing between proxy manager and this stack.

-I am aware this is not considered the best security practice however i was not able to get the LEMP stack to work unless i set the permissions to `/mnt/volume1/hosting` to `777`.
-To acheive this i went to the permissions for the `/mnt/volume1/hosting` share, wiped the ACL and set the user and group to the `web` user and set all permissions to read/write/execute.
+I am aware this is not considered the best security practice however I was not able to get the LEMP stack to work unless I set the permissions to `/mnt/volume1/hosting` to `777`.
+To acheive this I went to the permissions for the `/mnt/volume1/hosting` share, wiped the ACL and set the user and group to the `web` user and set all permissions to read/write/execute.
 I have been experimenting on trying to rein in these permissions, but anything other than this prevents the stack from working correctly.

 My final configuration and needed files are <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main/nginx%20%2B%20PHP%20%2B%20MariaDB%20Stack">found here</a>.

 Download all of the files and folders and place them in the data set `/mnt/volume1/hosting`

 within TrueNAS go to `apps --> discover apps --> custom yaml`.
-Give the stack a name, i named it `web` and paste the contents of the docker-compose.yaml file.
+Give the stack a name, I named it `web` and paste the contents of the docker-compose.yaml file.

 once the stack is up, go to `http://<server-ip>:81/index.php` and you should see details of your PHP installation on the browser.

 Now we need to transfer files from Synology.
-To tansfer any SQL databases from synology:
+To tansfer any SQL databases from synology.
+Some of my databases are GB in size and to prevent timeout issues when importing .SQL files within PHPMyAdmin, I decided to import the .SQL files through the command line.

 - export current databases on synology
 - copy files to SMB `\\<trueNAS_IP>\hosting`
-- get directory for SQL database from app "mount points". go to `System --> shell` and log in using `sudo -i`
 - change to the hosting directory. `cd /mnt/volmume1/hosting`
 - Copy the files from the hosting directory to where the SQL data is being saved. `cp home_temp.sql /mnt/volume1/hosting/sql/home_temp.sql` where `home_temp.sql`is the backup file exported from synology and `/mnt/volume1/hosting/sql/` is where my `mysql` container is saving data.
 - go to apps, click on "web" app and select MySQL's shell
 - `cd /var/lib/mysql`
-- log into sql. `mysql -u username -p` and enter password when asked
+- log into sql. `mysql -u root -p` and enter password when asked
 - create database with same name as one exported from synology. `CREATE DATABASE home_temp;`
 - `use home_temp;`
 - import sql file. `source home_temp.sql`
+- you can now delete the .SQL files in the `/mnt/volmume1/hosting` and `/mnt/volume1/hosting/sql` we copied over from Synology.

 we need to copy any web hosted files from the synology and place those files in the `/mnt/volmume1/hosting/web`